-Recently, the Seoul Central District Court delivered a decision that it is the violation of one right to publicity/portrait rights for a person to share an image on a public site for commercial purposes without a publisher’s consent (Seoul Central District Court 2015GaDan5324874).
+The Seoul Central District Court delivered, in mid 2016, a decision ruling that an individual’s publicity rights (portrait rights) were violated by a person sharing an image on a public social media site.
+The violators were sharing the images for commercial purposes and shared the images without the publisher’s consent (Seoul Central District Court 2015GaDan5324874).

 Mr. A posted photos of himself on his Instagram Page.
-Mr. B re-posted those photos on Naver's Band without Mr. A’s consent.
-Band is a social media site.
+Mr. B utilzed those photos on Naver’s Band without Mr. A’s consent.
+Band is a Korean social media site.

-company also posted the photos on Facebook without Mr. A’s consent.
-Thus, Mr. A's photos were reposted from Mr. A's Instagram Page and posted on Naver's Band by an individual and posted on Facebook by a company.
-Seemingly, the purpose of the re-postings was to promote the page and products of Mr. B and Company C. The Seoul attorneys for Mr. B and Company C argued that the terms of Instagram allowed the re-posting of the pictures.
+C company, also, posted the photos on Facebook without Mr. A’s consent.
+Thus, Mr. A’s photos were re-posted from Mr. A’s Instagram Page and posted on Naver’s Band by an individual and posted on Facebook by a company.
+Seemingly, the purpose of the re-posting was to promote the pages and products of Mr. B and Company C. The attorneys for Mr. B and Company C argued that the terms of Instagram allowed the re-posting of the pictures, thus, Mr. A implicitly allowed the utilization of the photos.